seanorama/masterclass/security-advanced/README.md

 ```

 - Now you should access Solr webui http://PublicIPofAnySolrNode:6083/solr
-  - Click the Cloud > Graph tab to find the leader host (172.30.0.181 in below example)
+  - Click the Cloud > Graph tab to find the leader host i.e. the dark dot (172.30.0.181 in below example)
     - Usually the leader node is the one where the collection was created from
   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/solr-cloud.png)

-- (Optional) - *On the leader node*, install SILK (banana) dashboard to visualize audits in Solr
+- (Optional) - From the **the leader node host**, install SILK (banana) dashboard to visualize audits in Solr
 ```
 sudo wget https://raw.githubusercontent.com/abajwa-hw/security-workshops/master/scripts/default.json -O /opt/lucidworks-hdpsearch/solr/server/solr-webapp/webapp/banana/app/dashboards/default.json
 export host=$(curl -4 icanhazip.com)